rackerlabs/support-how-to/content/general/rackspace-referral-program.md

-With the Rackspace Referral Program, you are paid in one simple single payment that reflects the average monthly recurring revenue of the lead you passed us.
+With the Rackspace Referral Program, you are paid in one simple single payment that reflects the average monthly recurring revenue of the lead that you passed us.
 It's hassle free and totally transparent.

 For more information about the payout, see the [Rackspace Referral Program](https://partners.rackspace.com/English/referrals.aspx) page.

 ### Fanatical Support&reg; for you and your customers

 Our dedication to our customers is legendary.
-As part of the referral program, we will extend the [Fanatical Support Promise&trade;](http://www.rackspace.com/whyrackspace/support/) to you and your customers.
+As part of the referral program, we extend the [Fanatical Support Promise&trade;](http://www.rackspace.com/whyrackspace/support/) to you and your customers.
 It's what differentiates us from other companies in our field, and we encourage you to use it as a selling point in your conversations.
 Fanatical Support means that whether you need assistance